Have you ever seen a swarm of bees in action? Find out what it means and why it happens! 👉 Learn More

 Why Keep Them Alive?

-Before you reach for that spray bottle filled with pesticides, consider the role of carpenter bees.
+Before you reach for that spray bottle filled with pesticides, consider the role of carpenter bees in pollination.
 These bees are actually important pollinators for many flowering plants.

 You may not know this, but some plants can’t be pollinated by honeybees and require carpenter bees to do it.
 So the more carpenter bees we kill, the more these plants suffer.